lddubeau/bluejax/README.md

   within the number of tries specified and will fail if the tries failed.
 It is **not** affected by the diagnosis done after all tries failed.
 If you need diagnostic information you **must** use the promise.

+  This call can be useful for the purpose of inserting Bluejax in contexts that expect to work with ``jQuery.ajax``.
+For instance, I can make Backbone use Bluejax for all its Ajax requests.
+In this case, I use a special ``useBluejax`` option to turn on the use of Bluejax.
+Those calls that do use use ``useBluejax`` go through unchanged.

+        var origAjax = Backbone.ajax;

+        Backbone.ajax = function ajaxWrapper(options) {
+          if (!options.useBluejax) {
+            return origAjax.call(this, options);
+          }

+          // Return the xhr because this is what callers to ``Backbone.ajax``
+          // expect.
+          return ajax$(options).xhr;
+        };

+  Although the callers of ``Backbone.ajax`` do not get a promise.
+The callers still benefit from the possibility of retrying queries.
+If everything goes to hell they do not get the diagnosis information themselves but a handler that listens for unhandled rejections could use the rejection information to provide an informative error message.
+This is actually the case for my Backbone application that uses the snippet above.

 * ``make(options, field)`` is a utility function that creates a new ``ajax$``-like function.
 The ``options`` parameter is an object containing